 Table 2.4 lists the estimated risks of undetected HIV, HBV or HCV infection in Australian donors by risk behaviour type, based on Australian epidemiological data.
-The estimates shown are preliminary, with final results expected to be published in 2019.
 These estimates of residual risk are based upon the best available local evidence, but are limited where the underlying data were sparse - notably in the case of commercial sex workers and high risk partners.
 Data on the incidence of HBV in Australia are not available, therefore residual risk estimates were derived from estimates of the prevalence of hepatitis B core antibody (HBcAb) and hepatitis B surface antigen (HBsAg) in each risk group.
 It is also important to note that these residual risk estimates are based on historical data.
 Improvements in the treatment of HIV, HBV and HCV (especially HCV) and corresponding reductions in incidence, and/or improvements in testing (resulting in shorter eclipse and window periods), would result in lower residual infection risks.